netsu-ijou/netsu-ijou/README.md

 <p align="center">
 If I see any Vine Staff/Rocket/Boombox haters on my sight you're getting hidden LOL sorry not sorry.
 <p align="center">
-C+H always allowed.
-I don't check Pony Town often.
+C+H always allowed, even when I have IWC/DNI on.
+I don't check Pony Town often either way.
 <p align="center">
 I have ADHD and I'm a very awkward person.
 It may take me some time to form coherent sentences.